LET OUR VIRGINIA WRONGFUL DEATH ATTORNEYS HELP YOU MOVE FORWARD

 Finally, a relative is considered “any person related to the decedent by blood, marriage, or adoption, and also includes a stepchild of the decedent.”

-Furthermore, Virginia is one of about two-thirds of states which expressly allow for a wrongful death claim to be filed for the death of a fetus.
+Virginia expressly allows for a wrongful death claim to be filed for the death of a fetus.
 In this situation, the surviving natural mother may bring a claim on behalf of her fetus if an accident or injury resulting from negligence caused the loss of her pregnancy.
 By law, she is permitted to do so regardless of the duration of the pregnancy.

 Virginia wrongful death law is complex, and there are further exceptions to the order of beneficiaries.
-If you’ve experienced the loss of a loved one, an experienced Richmond wrongful death attorney at Cantor Grana Buckner & Bucci can help your family sort out these sensitive details.
+If you’ve experienced the loss of a loved one, an experienced Richmond wrongful death attorney can help your family sort out these sensitive details.

 In order to obtain compensation in a wrongful death case, it is necessary to prove the following three things:

 Proving negligence is not an easy task, and in wrongful death cases, it is sometimes more difficult since the victim is no longer living and cannot give testimony about the accident.
-However, a skilled Richmond wrongful death lawyer will be knowledgeable about how to establish negligence.
+However, an attorney skilled in wrongful death cases will be knowledgeable about how to establish negligence.
 Not only does it require a very thorough investigation of all the details and circumstances surrounding the accident, but it often requires expert testimony.

 An established and reputable law firm must have not only talented, experienced attorneys, but the resources to gather all the evidence and bring in experts to reinforce a wrongful death case.
-At the Virginia Trial Firm, we have many combined decades of experience doing just that.
+At Cantor Grana Buckner Bucci, we have decades of experience doing just that.
 We will use all resources necessary to prove the victim’s death was due to a negligent or wrongful act and will fight tirelessly to help recover just financial compensation for his heirs.
 If you believe your family member’s death occurred because of the negligent actions of another party, do not hesitate to reach out to us for a free consultation.

 Does My Family Have a Wrongful Death Claim?

 A wrongful death claim can take many forms.
-Some of the most common causes of wrongful death include but are by no means limited to the following:
+Some of the most common causes of wrongful death include but are not limited to:

 Motor Vehicle Accidents